TobinWebDesign/Milestone-Project-Data-Centric-Development-Milestone-Project-/README.md

 ### Functionality of Project
 This application contains the key CRUD requirement functionality and utilises a data handling document based database, MongoDB.
 The user functionality is created using Flask, HTML templates and CSS.
-One of the most prominent frontend frameworks was used in building the frontend interface structure, Bootstrap, and includes all the main attributable points of a modern day website/application such as a Navigation bar and Footer elements.
+One of the most prominent frontend frameworks was used in building the frontend interface structure, Materialise, and includes all the main attributable points of a modern day website/application such as a Navigation bar and Footer elements.

 The project is version controlled via Git & Github and is deployed via Heroku.
 All environment variables are held in a git ignored file and held _secret_ to ensure the project integrity is held to present day and project requirement standards.